digitoimistodude/jolliest-vagrant/README.md

 5. Try to boot your vm manually using `Virtualbox`, or add `v.gui = true` inside `config.vm.provider "virtualbox" do |v|` and see if that produces any errors.

 6. Open an issue to [issue tracker](https://github.com/digitoimistodude/jolliest-vagrant/issues) so we can test and discuss this further.

+Earlier this issue was caused because I used 64bit image.
+On Mac OS X there seems to be problems with virtualization in 64bit environments.
+Today my vagrant box uses precise32 instead of precise64 and this change has fixed this issue for good.
+If you still encounter issues with SSH, please [let me know](https://github.com/digitoimistodude/jolliest-vagrant/issues).

+### SSH command responded with a non-zero exit status

+    ==> default: Checking for guest additions in VM...
+    ==> default: Configuring and enabling network interfaces...
+    The following SSH command responded with a non-zero exit status.
+    Vagrant assumes that this means the command failed!

+    /sbin/ifdown eth1 2> /dev/null

+    Stdout from the command:

+    Stderr from the command:

+    stdin: is not a tty

+This is related to the timeout / SSH issue.
+Please reproduce the same steps in [Connection timeout](#connection-timeout) section.

 ### Corrupted JS/CSS